Mendolis/PSNativeDataStore/README.md

 NDS also has some interesting features:

       - The NDS Repository is organized by Project.
 Keep your related files together automatically
+      - You load everything by Project.
+This allows you to use the same code everywhere - even if the files are stored in different locations on different servers.
+Never change your code!
       - You can save your include scripts by Project as well.
-      Helpful if you want a script that works differently in each project to have the same name across projects.
+      Helpful if you want a script that works differently in each project and want to use the same name across projects.

 NDS is designed for simplicity and efficiency.
 Anything you create in memory then save to disk will be created, automatically.
 Watch those typos!

       - If you request a non-existent object from a non-existent project, it is created and exists only in memory.